Chang Gung Medical Foundation

-The Chang Gung Medical Foundation (CGMH; 長庚醫療財團法人), also known as Chang Gung is a medical and hospital network located in Taiwan.
+The Chang Gung Medical Foundation (CGMH; 長庚醫療財團法人), also known as Chang Gung, is a medical and hospital network located in Taiwan.
 It was founded in 1973 by Wang Yung-ching to commemorate his father Wang Chang-gung (王長庚).
 The hospital network has a total of 10,050 beds.

 In 2012, the hospital network was featured in National Geographic Channel's documentary, "Taiwan's Medical Miracle".

 History

 Chang Gung Medical Foundation was founded by Formosa Plastics Group founder Wang Yung-ching along with his brother Wang Yung-tsai.
 The primary purpose is to provide healthcare to the Taiwanese public.
 In March 1973, the foundation completed its public registration and opened its first hospital, Taipei Chang Gung Memorial Hospital, in 1976.
 Its second and largest hospital, the Linkou Chang Gung Memorial Hospital, opened two years later in 1978.
-In 2005, the hospital network made a record RMB¥1.3 billion in profit.
+In 2005, the hospital network made a record NT$1.3 billion in profit.

 In 2019, Chang Gung Medical Foundation signed a memorandum of understanding with hospitals in Malaysia expanding the foundation into the region.
 As of 2019 there are eight branches in the hospital network.